quanteda/tutorials.quanteda.io/content/basic-operations/fcm/fcm.markdown

 draft: false
 ---

-A feature co-occurrence matrix (FCM) records the number of co-occurrences of tokens.
-This is a special object in **quanteda**, but behaves similarly to a DFM.
+A feature co-occurrence matrix (FCM) records how often pairs of tokens occur in the same document or near each other, rather than how often each token occurs on its own, letting you study relationships between words, such as which ones tend to appear together, rather than just their individual frequencies.
+An FCM is a special object in **quanteda**, but it behaves similarly to a DFM in how you print, subset and inspect it.

 ``` r